debops-contrib/ansible-checkmk_agent/docs/getting-started.rst

 .. literalinclude:: playbooks/checkmk_agent.yml
    :language: yaml

-This playbooks is shipped with this role under :file:`docs/playbooks/checkmk_agent.yml` from which you can symlink it to your playbook directory.
+The playbooks is shipped with this role under :file:`docs/playbooks/checkmk_agent.yml` from which you can symlink it to your playbook directory.